-During the second quarter of 2012, we continued building the foundation for future revenue growth.
-The recruitment of new associates and members in the second quarter of 2012 increased 9% compared to the first quarter of 2012 and increased 4% compared to second quarter of 2011.
+During the third quarter of 2012, we continued building the foundation for future revenue growth.
+The recruitment of new associates and members in the third quarter of 2012 increased 15% compared to third quarter of 2011.
 The increase in recruitment is due to an increase in the number of first-time members.
-We believe the increase was due to the offering of NutriVerus for sale in the United States and the introduction of the 4Free Discount Program in the United States and Canada.
+We believe the increase was due to the offering of NutriVerus powder for sale in the United States and the introduction of the 4Free Discount Program in the United States and Canada.
 In tandem, we believe these programs offer a business building opportunity to the associates previously not available to them.
-We plan to introduce NutriVerus to our other markets as each market's regulators approve the product for sale.
+We introduced NutriVerus powder to our markets in the Republic of Korea, Japan, Australia, New Zealand, Singapore, Taiwan, and Canada during the third quarter and early in the fourth quarter of 2012.
+The offering of NutriVerus powder in our European and South Africa markets is planned for late 2012 or early 2013, depending on regulatory approvals.